instructure/canvas-lms/doc/api/file_uploads.md

 ### Step 1a: Posting the file URL to Canvas

-The first step is the same as with the "Uploading via POST" flow above, with the addition of one new parameter:
+The first step is the same as with the "Uploading via POST" flow above, with the addition of a few new parameters:

 <dl>
   <dt>url</dt>
   <dd>The full URL to the file to be uploaded.
 This URL must be publicly accessible.</dd>
+  <dt>submit_assignment</dt>
+  <dd>A boolean to indicate whether or not to automatically submit the assignment the file is associated with if it is associated with an assignment.
+Defaults to true.</dd>
 </dl>

 Example Request: